puneeth-gopagari/Sales-data-analysis-using-Excel/README.md

 # Sales-data-analysis-using-Excel

--This project was intended to analze the bike sales data to draw insights into such as :
+-This project was intended to analze the office chair sales data to draw insights into such as :

 "Which region has the highest sales"